Stocks rise as inflation report keeps rate hikes on track

-The gains were led by technology stocks, which have been choppy as investors shift money in anticipation of higher interest rates that tend to make the pricey sector less attractive.
-Microsoft rose 1.5% and chipmaker Nvidia rose 0.6%.
+The modest gains were led by technology stocks, which have been choppy as investors shift money in anticipation of higher interest rates that tend to make the pricey sector less attractive.
+Microsoft rose 1.3% and chipmaker Nvidia rose 0.8%.

 A mix of retailers and other companies that rely on direct consumer spending, such as auto companies, also made solid gains.
-Lowe’s rose 1.1%.
+Nike rose 1%.

 Health care companies fell.
-Biogen slumped 8% on news that Medicare is limiting coverage of the biopharmaceutical company’s $28,000-a-year Alzheimer’s drug whose benefits have been widely questioned.
+Biogen slid 7.2% for the biggest drop in the S&P 500 on news that Medicare is limiting coverage of the biopharmaceutical company’s $28,000-a-year Alzheimer’s drug whose benefits have been widely questioned.

 Bond yields were mostly stable.
 The yield on the 10-year Treasury fell to 1.73% from 1.74% late Tuesday.